myoung162744/pm_simulator/README.md

-# Claude PM Simulator
+# StudyHal - PM Simulator

-A Product Manager simulation app with Claude AI integration that lets you practice PM skills by chatting with AI-powered team members.
+A Product Manager simulation app with Claude AI integration that lets you practice PM skills by chatting with AI-powered team members and collaborating on documents with interactive feedback.

 ## 🚀 Features

+### 💬 **AI-Powered Team Chat**
-- **AI-Powered Team Members**: Chat with 5 different team members, each with unique personalities powered by Claude AI
+- **5 Unique Team Members**: Chat with AI personalities powered by Claude, each with distinct expertise and communication styles
-- **Configurable Agent Personalities**: Customize how each team member responds using the Agent Config tab
-- **Real-time Chat**: Natural conversations with AI team members that respond in character
+- **Real-time Conversations**: Natural chat interface with typing indicators and message history
-- **Document Collaboration**: Work on Product Requirements Documents with team feedback
+- **Role-Based Responses**: Each team member responds from their professional perspective
-- **Responsive Design**: Works on desktop and mobile devices
+- **Responsive Design**: Seamless experience on desktop and mobile devices

+### 📋 **Interactive Document Collaboration**
+- **PRD Editor**: Write and edit Product Requirements Documents
+- **AI-Generated Comments**: Get feedback from multiple team members on specific text sections
+- **Interactive Highlighting**: Click on highlighted text to see corresponding comments, and vice versa
+- **Visual Connections**: Clear visual feedback showing which comments relate to which document sections
+- **Multi-Round Reviews**: Generate additional feedback rounds to refine your documents

+### 🏗️ **Modern Architecture**
+- **Modular Component Structure**: Clean separation of concerns with custom hooks and services
+- **Responsive UI**: Mobile-first design with collapsible sidebar and touch-friendly controls
+- **Real-time State Management**: Efficient handling of chat history, comments, and document state

 ## 🏃‍♂️ Getting Started